Overview

 Business Administration includes all areas of business and provides students with broad exposure to accounting, finance, management, and marketing.
 All successful business people must have an understanding of organizations and possess strong skills in the areas of communication, leadership, teamwork, communication, and critical thinking.

-Business Administration majors at Youngstown State University don't specialize in one area of business study, but rather take a broad range of courses in management, accounting, finance, and marketing.
+Business Administration majors at Youngstown State University don't specialize in one specific area of business but rather take a broad range of courses in management, accounting, finance, and marketing.

 Business Administration positions are projected to grow up to 14% by 2026, depending on the industry.
 Demand for the services of Business Administration graduates will be based on the need for organizations to improve efficiencies and control costs.